-“When I realised I could see the license plates, we started walking around the neighbourhood reading them.
+“When I realized I could see the license plates, we started walking around the neighborhood reading them.

 It is something of a miracle that Belton who could hardly see was able to decipher letters and numbers, but even the doctor who operated on her, Ophthalmologist Jeffrey N. Weiss cannot explain how or why the procedure worked.